Detectability and Parameter Estimation for Einstein Telescope Configurations with GWJulia: Acknowledgments

 \section{Acknowledgments}

 The authors would like to thank Cecilio García-Quirós for helping with \texttt{IMRPhenomXHM} and M. Mancarella and F. Iacovelli for useful discussions.
+Moreover, the authors would like to thank the anonymous referee for useful comments on previous versions of the paper.
 A.Ri. would like to thank W. Del Pozzo for helpful discussions and feedback.
 A.B. and A.Re. are supported by ICSC – Centro Nazionale di Ricerca in High Performance Computing, Big Data and Quantum Computing, funded by European Union – NextGenerationEU”.
 M.P. acknowledges the hospitality of Imperial College London, which provided office space during some parts of this project.
 The work of M.P. is supported by the Comunidad de Madrid under the Programa de Atracción de Talento Investigador with number 2024-T1TEC-31343.
 We thank INFN for the support.

 \crefalias{section}{Appendix}